 Figure 5: Distribution of events with respect to hops, latency, bandwidth cost, and overhead.
 We present the event distribution with respect to the number of subscribers in Figure 6.
 Note that about 60% of the events have 20-40 subscribers.
 Figure 7 shows the overhead with respect to the number of subscribers.
 As the number of subscribers increases, the overhead decreases.
 This shows that Ferry can deliver events to a larger number of subscribers at lower overhead.
-The reduction in overhead mainly results from the synthesis of PredRP and message aggregation along the dissemination paths during event delivery.
+This reduction in overhead mainly results from the synthesis of PredRP and message aggregation along the dissemination paths during event delivery.

-Figure 8 shows subscription distribution on 7 RP nodes for RndRP and PredRP.
+Figure 8 shows the subscription distribution on 7 RP nodes for RndRP and PredRP.
 Note that RndRP evenly distributes subscriptions to the RP nodes while PredRP produces a skewed load distribution.
 This shows that it is very necessary for PredRP to apply one-hop subscription push for load balance.
-We also investigated the impact of one-hop push on bandwidth cost for RndRP+PNS and PredRP+PNS.
-The results showed that one-hop push reduces the bandwidth cost
+We also investigated the impact of one-hop push on bandwidth cost for RndRP+PNS